Axolotl Facts

 Axolotl Physical Description

 The remarkable Axolotl possesses a truly extraordinary physical appearance, to say the least.
-It’s the characteristic that first catches the eye of any observor.
-Even the fully mature adult specimens display physical characteristics that are typical of other salamander larvae.
+It’s the characteristic that typically first catches the eye of any observor.
+Even the fully mature adult specimens display physical characteristics that qualify as typical of other salamander larvae.

-Despite this highly unusual trait, the animal does follow some patterns of growth common to its relatives.
+Despite this highly unusual trait, the distinctive animal does follow some patterns of growth common to its numerous relatives.
 That’s true since the amphibian displays a fairly moderate degree of the anatomical trait of sexual dimorphism.
-In its case, this manifests in physical measurements.
+In its case, this manifests in measurements.

-Females of the impressive species tend to have wider body shapes.
-This occurs due to the presence of large numbers of eggs within their bodies.
+Females of the impressive species tend to have wider body shapes than the males.
+This occurs due to the presence of large numbers of eggs held within their bodies.
 Males, meanwhile, obviously lack this.
 Otherwise the genders are virtually indistinguishable without much closer examination.

-Mature adults attain roughly the same growth.
+Mature adult individuals attain roughly the same physical size.
 Although this varies significantly, it occurs on an individual basis, entirely regardless of gender.
-The average length equals between 6 – 18 in (15 – 45 cm).
+The average length measures roughly between 6 – 18 in (15 – 45 cm).
 Most typically reach 9 in (23 cm), with greater sizes being quite rare.

-The head of a mature Axolotl develops as relatively broad, and the eyes remain lidless.
+The head of a mature Axolotl also develops as relatively broad, and the eyes remain entirely lidless.
 When young, individuals often show an almost translucent shade.
-Among adults, their colors vary widely.
+Intriguingly, among adults, the colors vary widely.
 These hues run from dark gray to green, brown, and occasionally even black.

-Yet probably the most captivating physical feature of the animal is its gills.
-Among all other known salamanders, these disappear following maturity.
-With this creature, they remain.
+Yet probably the most captivating physical feature of the truly unusual animal is its gills.
+Among all other known salamanders, these disappear completely following maturity.
+But with this creature, they remain.
 These six feather-like structures protrude from just behind each side of the head.

 - Kingdom: Animalia